 What Not To Bring to Peru

-When traveling to a foreign country, including Peru, it’s always an excellent idea to know which items you can bring with no problems and which ones you better leave home because restrictions or bans apply in the country.
+Planning a trip to Peru is exciting, but it is always a good idea to understand Peru customs rules for tourists before you travel.
+Knowing which items can enter the country freely and which ones require permits or are prohibited can help you avoid unnecessary delays, fines, or confiscations at the airport.
 Sometimes certain items are best left off your Peru packing list to avoid any issues.
-The official list of restricted and prohibited items is long, but most things are not that a “normal” traveler would carry around.
-So here are just a few items you might consider NOT bringing into Peru that is on the list.
+The official list of restricted and prohibited items is long, but most things are not items that a typical traveler would carry.
+So here are just a few things you might consider NOT bringing including Peru.
+Understanding these regulations before departure can help you start your trip with confidence and focus on enjoying the experience.

 Lima Airport